 A business at the Leading stage will go beyond 'the performing' level.
 In addition, the business may actively seek opportunities to support the development of innovations that improve health and safety and address current and emerging health and safety risks for all in the sector.
+For example, participating in national or industry initiatives with other companies to address common issues such as working at height, lone work, PPE standards, and minimum competency requirements for workers.
 The business may take a leadership role in industry to influence and assist others nationally or internationally to lift performance.
-This could be demonstrated by a business sharing with other companies or through associations, their experience and the results of commissioning a new building where pedestrian and vehicles are segregated, and turnabout bays were built to reduce the need for reversing.
 Health and safety is integral in core business activities and a sense of corporate social responsibility can be demonstrated.
 The investment from the business is above (or beyond) job and legislative health and safety requirements.
-There is a strong sense of ownership and leadership from workers at all levels and the business actively supports workers to lead initiatives.
+There is a strong sense of ownership from workers at all levels including temps and contractors and the business actively supports them to lead initiatives.